alinex/node-exec/README.md

 obect and the process instance which you don't need.
 You may access all details through the `proc.result` and `proc.process` objects.

+You may also run the same command but only after the first run has finished.

 ### Simplified run

 You may call all of this directly using: